GroundingME: Exposing the Visual Grounding Gap in MLLMs through Multi-Dimensional Evaluation: Introduction

 We conduct an extensive evaluation across 25 state-of-the-art commercial and open-source models, including the Qwen3-VL series~\cite{bai2025qwen2}, Gemini-2.5~\cite{comanici2025gemini}, Seed-1.6-Vision~\cite{guo2025seed1}, and GLM-4.5V~\cite{v2507glm}, with parameter sizes ranging from 2B to 235B.
 The results reveal their widespread and significant shortcomings on our benchmark.
 Even the top-tier model, Qwen3-VL-235B-A22B, achieves only 45.1\% accuracy, with the majority of models scoring between 10\% and 40\%.
 The failure is most severe on the Rejection category, with most models scoring 0\%.
 We find this failure persists even as model scale increases.

 These widespread failures motivate us to explore strategies to improve model performance.
 We explore two complementary approaches: (1) at test time and (2) at training time.
-First, at test time, we observe that enabling thinking mode generally improves performance and enables basic rejection behavior.
-Building on this, we propose a Test-Time Scaling method~\cite{llm_monkey,Snell2024ScalingLT,InferenceSL}, leveraging a text-only LLM as a judge to select the optimal thinking trajectory from multiple candidates.
-Our experiments show this significantly improves performance on reasoning-intensive categories, particularly Spatial and Rejection.
+First, at test time, we observe that enabling thinking generally improves performance and enables basic rejection behavior.
+Building on this, we propose a Test-Time Scaling method~\cite{llm_monkey,Snell2024ScalingLT,InferenceSL}, leveraging a judge model to select the optimal thinking quality from multiple candidates.
+Our experiments show this significantly improves performance across all subtasks, particularly on reasoning-intensive categories.
 Second, at training time, we hypothesize that the models' inability to reject stems from a lack of negative samples in training data.
 We test this with a simple Data-Mixture Training strategy.
 By fine-tuning Qwen3-VL-8B-Instruct~\cite{bai2025qwen2} on RefCOCOg~\cite{mao2016generation} augmented with negative samples, the model learns a foundational rejection capability, boosting its performance on our benchmark's Rejection category from 0\% to 27.9\%.
-Our findings reveal the limitations of current MLLMs and provide a clear and practical path forward for building more precise and trustworthy visual systems.
+Our findings reveal the limitations of current MLLMs and provide a clear and practical path forward for building more trustworthy visual systems.